dotnet/AspNetCore.Docs/aspnetcore/security/authentication/google-logins.md

 ![image](sociallogins/_static/GoogleLogin.png)

-After entering your Google credentials, then you are redirected back to the Web site where you can set your email.
+After entering your Google credentials, then you are redirected back to the web site where you can set your email.

 You are now logged in using your Google credentials: